 Resolution of Dispute

 If Noticed Party disagrees with Aggrieved Party’s concern, each Party shall designate a member or members of senior management to discuss the matter and attempt to resolve the dispute.
 The representatives of the Parties shall meet in a location mutually agreed upon by the Parties within ten (10) Days after Noticed Party’s response to Aggrieved Party’s notice.
 The Parties agree to meet promptly (and in any event not more than fifteen (15) Days after such response) and use their commercially reasonable efforts to settle promptly any disputes or [Claims] arising out of or related to this Agreement through their respective representatives and shall negotiate in good faith to resolve the dispute.
 All negotiations and discussions pursuant to this Section 13.3 shall be confidential, subject to Legal Requirements, and shall be treated as compromise and settlement negotiations for purposes of Federal Rule of Evidence 408 and applicable state rules of evidence.
 If at any time at least thirty (30) Days after Noticed Party’s response to Aggrieved Party’s notice, either Party believes that continued discussions will not result in a resolution of the dispute, then such Party may pursue its rights and remedies at law or in equity.
+The rights and obligations set forth in this Article 13 shall survive the expiration or termination of this Agreement.

 Tolling Statute of Limitations